BlakeDarrow/DarrowRecipes/_sources/recipes/NoBakeCookies.rst.txt

 Prep
 =========================================================

-Prepare and set out all ingredients before starting as you don't want the mixture to harden before the peanut butter and oats get added.

 Directions
 =========================================================

 1. In a sauce pan mix the first four ingredients.
 2. Cook, stirring frequently, until full boil.
 Allow mixture to boil a full 60 seconds without stirring.
 Remove from heat.
 3. Add vanilla, peanut butter, and oats and stir well.
 4. Use small scoop to drop on wax paper.
 Allowed to rest until set.
 5. Enjoy

 ------

-#Dessert, #Melanie
+#Dessert, #Melanie, #Favorite

-| This recipe has not been edited.
+| Blake edited 'No Bake Cookies' at 8:14:09 PM on 5-24-2023.
 | Melanie created 'No Bake Cookies' at 7:54:02 PM on 4-4-2023.